pedrokarimo030-lab/azure-network-protocols/README.md

 Objective:

-The purpose of this lab is to design and deploy a basic Azure networking environment, deploy cross-platform virtual machines, and observe network traffic behavior using packet analysis tools.
-The lab also demonstrates how Azure Network Security Groups (NSGs) control traffic flow within a virtual network.
-A new Virtual Network (VNet) with a single subnet is created.
-Both virtual machines are deployed into this same subnet to ensure they share the same IP address space and can communicate directly using private IP addresses.
+This lab focuses on designing and deploying a basic Azure networking environment.
+I created a Virtual Network (VNet) with a single subnet and deployed both a Windows and a Linux virtual machine into the same subnet.
+By placing the VMs within the same IP address space, I ensured direct communication using private IP addresses.

-Section 1: Azure Environment Setup
+The lab also examines network traffic behavior through packet analysis tools and demonstrates how Azure Network Security Groups (NSGs) control and filter traffic within the virtual network.

-Resource Group Creation
+Section 1: Azure Environment Setup – Resource Group Creation

-The lab begins by creating an Azure Resource Group, which serves as a logical container for all Azure resources used in this project.
-This approach simplifies resource management, monitoring, and cleanup.
+I began by creating an Azure Resource Group to serve as a logical container for all resources used in the lab.
+This structure centralizes management, simplifies monitoring, and allows for efficient deployment and cleanup of resources.

 (Figure 1: Resource Group Overview)